iansan5653/dom-input-range/README.md

 ## Implementation and performance considerations

-Behind the scenes, `InputRange` works by creating a `<div>` that copies all of the styling and contents from the input element.
-This 'clone' is then appended to the document and hidden from view so it can be queried.
-This is adapted from the approach taken in the [`textarea-caret`](https://github.com/koddsson/textarea-caret-position) utility.
+Behind the scenes, `InputRange` works by creating a 'clone' element that copies all of the styling and contents from the input element.
+This clone is then appended to the document and hidden from view so it can be queried.
+This low-level API is exposed as [`InputStyleCloneElement`](https://iansan5653.github.io/dom-input-range/classes/InputStyleCloneElement.html) for advanced use cases.

 Mounting a new element and copying styles can have a real performance impact, and this API has been carefully designed to minimize that.
 The clone element is only created once per input element, and is reused for all subsequent queries — even if new `InputRange` instances are constructed.
 The clone element is automatically discarded after it is not queried for a while.

 There is practically no overhead to constructing new `InputRange` instances - whether or not you reuse them is entirely up to what best fits with your usage.

-The result of this is that the consumer should typically not need to consider performance.
-If you do notice any performance problems, please [create a new issue](https://github.com/iansan5653/dom-input-range/issues).
+If you do notice any performance issues, please [create a new issue](https://github.com/iansan5653/dom-input-range/issues).